VulovicDanilo/Graph/README.md

 Finding, inserting and deleting both nodes and edges is working.
 You can print nodes with their neighbours or adjacency matrix.

-BFS, DFS will soon be implemented.
+BFS and DFS traversals should be working.

 Kruskal, Prim, Boruvka algorithm's will soon be implemented.